ZhangSteven/risk_report/README.md

 ## To Do

-1. Fixed Income asset allocation is always assumed to be "HK".
+1. getLqaData() needs to be changed, so that we can differentiate different portfolios.

-2. Lqa data is by date only, no way to differentiate between portfolios.
+2. Fixed Income asset allocation is always assumed to be "HK".